 8. Birla Mandir

-Birla Mandir in Kolkata is a magnificent structure made of white marble and sandstone that took 26 years to complete.
-It was finally completed in 1996.
-This is a stunning Hindu temple dedicated to the Hindu God Krishna.
+Birla Mandir in Kolkata, a magnificent structure made of white marble and sandstone completed in 1996.
+Taking 26 years to complete.
+This stunning Hindu temple is dedicated to the Hindu God Krishna.
 Photography isn’t allowed inside but you can take a photo on the picturesque stairway leading up to the impressive temple.
 The elephants that are so intricately carved into the marble are just exquisite.
 This is a place of worship so as always please be respectful.

 The Indian Museum is the oldest museum in India, opening its doors in 1814.
 This museum acts as a natural history museum with exhibits focusing on archaeology, anthropology, zoology and geology.
-It houses a huge, impressive collection of artifacts spread over 35 galleries.
+Housing a huge, impressive collection of artifacts spread over 35 galleries.
 One of the most popular and notable attractions is a 4000 year old mummy from Egypt.
 This museum is grand and feels more like a palace than a museum.
-It is spread out over two floors and contains a shop, canteen and plenty of seating.
+Spread out over two floors, containing a shop, canteen and plenty of seating.